-Holy Family Mission is a newly formed residential Catholic community of young people aged 18-30, which draws from the wonderful tradition of our Catholic faith to form young people, and families, to live their Christian vocation as Disciples of Jesus Christ in the world.
+Holy Family Mission is a residential Catholic community of young people aged 18-30, which draws from the wonderful tradition of our Catholic faith to form young people, and families, to live their Christian vocation as Disciples of Jesus Christ in the world.

 Ms Maura Garrihy-Murphy